Pros and cons of going vegetarian with diabetes

 Diabetes increases the risk of mouth problems, but this has (almost) nothing to do with your sugar intake.
 The main culprit is actually hyperglycemia.
 The effect of blood glucose Your body can react in many different ways to improperly managed blood glucose.
 You produce less saliva, and the smaller amount you do produce contains more glucose, which can lead to dry mouth, ulcers, tooth decay or yeast infections.
 Due to hyperglycemia, there is increased glucose in the saliva which promotes the spread of bacteria, decreases nutrient...

-Dark chocolate bark - a (slightly) healthier holiday indulgence Don't get us wrong—even though it's rich in antioxidants, dark chocolate isn't exactly a healthy food.
-However, because it packs huge flavor into a small serving, you can get that satisfying sweetness you crave without digging deep into the sweet cookie jar.
-This version uses Christmas colors, but you can substitute any nuts or dried fruit you prefer.
-Dark Chocolate Bark Ingredients (makes about 25 servings of...
+Dark chocolate bark - a diabetes friendly desserts indulgence Don't get us wrong—even though it's rich in antioxidants, dessert recipes with dark chocolate aren't exactly healthy food.
+However, because it packs huge flavor into a small serving, you can get that sweet tooth satisfied when you crave without digging deep into the sweet cookie jar.
+This recipe uses Christmas colors, but you can substitute any nuts or dried fruit you prefer.
+No Bake and Low Carb Dark Chocolate Bark...

 Read MoreFive Little Mistakes Everyone Makes